A personal favorite.

 Vacations usually end too soon—and have a tragic way of retreating from memory as soon as you return to the office.

-Hoping to recapture a trip to South Africa, I head to 10 Degrees South in Buckhead, which is billed on its website as “the only restaurant of its kind in the U.S.A., specializing in South African cuisine.”
+Hoping to recapture a trip to South Africa, I head to 10 Degrees South in Buckhead, Atlanta GA, which is billed on its website as “the only restaurant of its kind in the U.S.A., specializing in South African cuisine.”
 Newly educated in South African cuisine, my objective is to verify the restaurant’s claim of authenticity.

 The restaurants I visited in Johannesburg and Cape Town boasted sleek, contemporary décor infused with a distinct sense of place through animal prints, folk art and earthy elements.
 10 Degrees South achieves this same style with brown walls, woven chairs, a twisted vine nailed to one wall and a traditional mask hanging on another.
 The minimal approach is tasteful and accurate.